wanaaaa/Unit-Testing-Lab/readme.md

 Begin with the [code provided](starter-code) and write tests to make sure:
 - The animals make their appropriate sounds
 - The animals have their appropriate top speeds
-- If an animal has a boolean property, it holds the correct value
 - The Zoo properly adds and removes animals

 Remember: